Completed

 Technical Highlights

-2.GPU-driven vertex animation for flags and sails
+3.GPU-driven vertex animation for flags and sails using sine wave displacement

 Tools Used

-Unity (URP)Shader GraphHLSLUnity Particle SystemBlenderSubstance Painter
+Unity (URP)Shader GraphHLSLC#Unity Particle SystemBlenderSubstance Painter